 2 dried ancho peppers

-1 Tbsp chipotle pepper in adobo OR 1 tsp chipotle powder
+1 tablespoon chipotle pepper in adobo OR 1 teaspoon chipotle powder

 2 cloves garlic, peeled and minced